Chevrolet Silverado Transmission Fluid Change Cost

 Booking the right shop for a Silverado service

-The practical checklist for booking a Silverado transmission service in 2026: confirm the shop stocks the correct fluid spec for your specific transmission (DEXRON-VI for older 6L80, DEXRON-HP for 8L90/10L80, Allison TES-668 for the 10L1000), confirm they have GM-compatible scan tool capability for the fluid-level verification on the modern transmissions, and ask whether the service includes the optional pan-drop and filter change.
+The practical checklist for booking a Silverado transmission service in 2026: confirm the shop stocks the correct fluid spec for your specific transmission (DEXRON-VI for the 6L80, DEXRON-HP for the 8L90, DEXRON-ULV for the 10L80 and the Allison 10L1000), confirm they have GM-compatible scan tool capability for the fluid-level verification on the modern transmissions, and ask whether the service includes the optional pan-drop and filter change.
 For the Allison heavy-duty, ask specifically whether the shop has worked on Allison units before; not every general-repair shop has the right tooling.

 Quick-lube chains will reliably do the 6L80 and 10L80 services where they stock the correct fluid.
 Chevy dealers handle all three transmission families with the right tooling and fluid stock.
 Independent specialists vary widely in their familiarity with the Allison 10L1000; a heavy-duty truck shop is the safer default for that transmission.